 Re-election in Kenya caused concern

 In general, going to Kenya has brought up more possible issues than I had thought about.
-For example, the time we were planning to go, were also the time for the Kenyan re-election, as the first showed to be corrupt.
+For example, the time we were planning to go, were also the time for the Kenyan re-election.
 Several people were killed during the first election, and a similar situation were possibly expected for the re-election, so Eivin told us to wait some few days to go there.
-Money seems to be what matter the most, not the number of votes, and many people are frustrated and without trust to the Kenyan elections.
 Stephen, the community Facilitator for Mara, told me that in Mara most people did not vote for the re-election.
-As they were voting for the opposition candidate, they knew their votes would most likely not have a say anyway.
-Also according to those we have met in Mara, the sitting (and still sitting) government is not very popular.
+As they were voting for the opposition candidate, they said their votes would most likely not have a say anyway.
+Also according to those we have met in Mara, the sitting (and still sitting) government is not very popular in this area.
 When speaking about population growth during the program in Mara, there were comments in both villages saying that the masais had to continue getting many children to increase in number, because the government would keep on ignoring them if not.

 More on this in Phd candidate Teklehaymanot Weldemichel’s blog post: Fencing-in oneself: Understanding the fencing crisis in Maasai Mara, Kenya